 Artist Bedwyr Williams, the Science Museum Group and Foreground invite you to create incredible stories from the history of science in a new art project based in Wiltshire.

 This project used archival evidence to increase public knowledge of women’s contribution to engineering.

-This 18-month partnership will see the Science Museum Group contribute to and improve content on Wikipedia.
+This two year partnership will see the Science Museum Group contribute to and improve content on Wikipedia.

 In response to the COVID-19 pandemic, the Science Museum Group’s curators are researching stories and identifying objects to collect on the nation’s behalf.

 This ambitious project will transform public access to our historic items, enabling you to explore more of our national collection than ever before.